lucaskienast/Feature-Selection/README.md

 Analytics Vidhya (2020) A comprehensive guide to Feature Selection using Wrapper methods in Python.
 Available at: https://www.analyticsvidhya.com/blog/2020/10/a-comprehensive-guide-to-feature-selection-using-wrapper-methods-in-python/ (Accessed: 1 September 2021)

 Brownlee, J. (2021) An Introduction to Feature Selection.
 Available at: https://machinelearningmastery.com/an-introduction-to-feature-selection/ (Accessed: 1 September 2021)

+Brownlee, J. (2021) Feature Selection For Machine Learning in Python.
+Available at: https://machinelearningmastery.com/feature-selection-machine-learning-python/ (Accessed: 1 September 2021)

+Guyon, I. & Elisseeff, A. (2003) 'An Introduction to Variable and Feature Selection', Journal of Machine Learning Research, Vol. 3, pp. 1157-1182.
+Available at: https://jmlr.csail.mit.edu/papers/volume3/guyon03a/guyon03a.pdf (Accessed: 1 September 2021)